 The final piece of the puzzle, the cherry on top- the graphics card.
 In a $700 budget, we’ve finally got a little bit of room to breathe when making our selection, and room to breathe is certainly something we need in this hellish market of crypto mining and inflated prices.
 To that end, we’re going to choose the EVGA Geforce GTX 1060 3GB for our $700 PC Build.

-At $699.61 (as of June 6, 2018) we have barely managed to stay in budget, but we’re getting the absolute most we can with the parts we’ve selected.
+At $649.19 (as of October 19, 2018) we have managed to stay in budget, but we’re getting the absolute most we can with the parts we’ve selected.
 This build will dominate 1080p gaming and push the boundary at 1440p.
 Gamers willing to take the next step up on the graphics card and processor will find that their build is even VR ready.
 For now though, we’ve managed to put together the ultimate gaming computer for under $700, and look good doing it.

 Thanks for reading this build guide!
 All of the parts mentioned in this article can be found on Amazon and other retailers.
 Happy building!

 Guide Written By Roman De Simone